chef/chef-web-docs/chef_master/source/api_chef_server.rst

 GET
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``GET`` method is used to get a list of groups on the Chef server for a single organization.
+The ``GET`` method is used to get a list of groups on the Chef Infra Server for a single organization.

 This method has no parameters.